 Medical orders (POST and DNR) are legal documents outlining an individual's wishes for specific medical care.
 Medical orders can be honored by all health care professionals (including emergency medical service [EMS] providers).

 According to WV Health Care Decisions Act, directions provided in advance directives (i.e. the "special directives or limitations" section) take precedence over medical orders in the event that the documents are in conflict with each other.

 It is strongly encouraged that all forms are submitted to the WV e-Directive Registry.

-The Registry makes patients available to treating health care providers 24/7, so patient's wishes can be honored throughout the continuum of care.
+The Registry makes individuals' wishes available to treating health care professionals 24/7, so individuals' wishes can be honored throughout the continuum of care.

 The Registry is accessible by WV EMS providers, so they can search for medical orders regarding CPR or DNR status en route to emergencies.